-This section does not change existing law in this regard, but rather eliminates a possible ambiguity.
-Former Section 9-207(2)(e) permits the secured party to "repledge the collateral upon terms that do not impair the debtor's right to redeem it.
-This language could be read to override the rule of Section 9-328, under which a qualifying SP-2 takes its security interest free of D's interest in the collateral.
+This section does not change existing law in this regard, but rather 1 2 3 4 5 6 7 8 9 10 eliminates a possible ambiguity.
+Former Section 9-207(2)(e) permits the secured party to "repledge the collateral upon terms that do not impair the debtor's right to This language could be read to override the rule of Section 9-328, under which a qualifying SP-2 takes its security interest free of D's interest in the collateral.
 This language also could be read to prohibit SP-1 from creating a security interest to secure a debt owed to SP-2 that is larger than the debt owed by D to SP-1.
 Both readings are erroneous.
-Subsection (b)(5) makes clear that nothing in this Article, including subsection (a), prohibits or restricts a secured party from creating, as a debtor, a security interest in collateral in which it holds a security interest.
+Subsection (b)(5) makes clear that nothing in this Article, including subsection (a), prohibits or restricts a secured party from creating, as a debtor, a security interest in collateral in which it holds a 11 12 13 security interest.
 Subsection (b)(5) does not, by negative implication, prohibit or render ineffective a security interest created by a secured party in collateral that is not in the secured party's possession.

-SECTION 9-208.
-DUTIES OF SECURED PARTY HAVING CONTROL

-OVER COLLATERAL.

-(a) If there is no outstanding secured obligation and the secured party has no commitment to make advances, incur obligations, or otherwise give value, as soon as reasonably practicable but not more than 3 days after receiving an authenticated demand by the debtor:

-(1) a secured party that has control over a investment property under Section 8-106(d)(2) or 9-108(b) shall send the securities intermediary or commodity intermediary with which the security entitlement or commodity contract is maintained an authenticated record that releases the securities intermediary or commodity intermediary from any further obligation to comply with entitlement orders or directions originated by the secured party;
+14 SECTION 9-208.
+DUTIES OF SECURED PARTY HAVING CONTROL 15 OVER COLLATERAL.
+16 (a) This section applies if: 17 (1) If there is no outstanding secured obligation; and 18 (2) the secured party has no commitment to make advances, incur 19 obligations, or otherwise give value 20 (b) as soon as reasonably practicable, but not more than [three business] 21 [six] days, after receiving an authenticated demand by the debtor a secured party 22 that has control over: 23 (1) a investment property under Section 8-106(d)(2) or 9-108(b) shall 24 send the securities intermediary or commodity intermediary with which the security 25 entitlement or commodity contract is maintained an authenticated record that 26 releases the securities intermediary or commodity intermediary from any further 27 obligation to comply with entitlement orders or directions originated by the secured party;

-(2) a secured party that has control over a deposit account under Section 9-109(a)(2) shall send the depositary institution with which the deposit account is maintained an authenticated statement that releases the depositary institution from any further obligation to comply with instructions originated by the secured party;
+9-109(a)(2) shall send the depositary institution with which the deposit account is

-[(3) a secured party that has control over a deposit account under Section 9-109(a)(3) shall pay the debtor all funds on deposit in the account;] and
+(2) a secured party that has control over a deposit account under Section